efrecon/tsdb/README.md

 InfluxDB port.
 There is no support for authentication at this point (even though this is supported by the internal HTTP server).

-# Docker Component
+# Docker Components

+## Server

 The example server can be packaged as a docker component.
-To create it run the following:
+To create it run the following from the `docker/tsdb` sub-directory

     docker build -t efrecon/tsdb .

 To run it with maximal verbosity (not recommended), execute the following command.
-This will create a server that listen for incoming client connections on the graphite default port (`2003') and on the InfluxDB default port (`8086`).
+This will create a server that listen for incoming client connections on the graphite default port (`2003`) and on the InfluxDB default port (`8086`).
 Both ports are exposed, as examplified below.
 The components is configured to use a database called `db`, located in the exported volume `/data`.

     docker run -d --name="tsdb" -p 2003:2003 -p 8086:8086 efrecon/tsdb -v 6

+## InfluxDB Exporter

+There is also an InfluxDB converter, which will ask for all samples in all series in a TSDB database and post these for storage in an InfluxDB database.
+This can be built using similar commands from the `Dockerfile` contained in the `docker/tsdb2influx` sub-directory.